 Have about 12 books in rotation and read the same books over and over again.
 When your child loses interest in a book, put it away for a few months and then bring it back into rotation.

-Praise your child to reinforce their hard work, whatever that means for them (for sitting nicely, looking at the book, pointing at the bunny, answering a question, putting the book away, etc.).
+Praise your child to reinforce their hard work, whatever that means for them (for sitting nicely, looking at the book, pointing at the bunny, putting the book away, etc.).

 Put on a Broadway show.
 Too many people read to kids in a monotone voice and sit totally still.
 Read like you have been cast in a play: Emote, emote, emote.
 Develop funny voices.
 Act out key words and phrases to help your child decipher meaning.
 Get up and move!
 Use your hands and eyes to express yourself.
 Tickle, bounce, or cuddle a child who needs that input to focus and especially when it fits in with the narrative.
-You might think moving around and physical play isn't functional during reading time.
-Stop thinking ten steps ahead.
-Step one: Develop a child's interest in reading.
-Step two: Shape their behavior.
+You might have a picture in your head about how things should look and think moving around and physical play isn't functional during reading time.
+Don't get in the way of progress.
+What's your goal here?

+Engage.
 Ask your child questions about what you read and to point to things in the book.
-If this is difficult, give your child choices to guide them: Did the Little Old Lady swallow a fly or a slug? (h/t to Harry's brilliant neuropsychologist!)
+If this is difficult, give your child choices to guide them: Did the Little Old Lady swallow a fly or... a slug? (h/t to Harry's brilliant neuropsychologist!)